Deasun/snAPP/testing.md

   - Microsoft Edge
   - Mozilla Firefox

-*Clicking on the tab panes for displaying feature and bug charts in Chrome causes the page to 'blink'.
-This is an unresoled bug.*
+> Clicking on the tab panes for displaying feature and bug charts in Chrome causes the page to 'blink'.
+This is an unresolved bug.

 - The application [Can I Use](https://www.caniuse.com) was used to check CSS code against the latest vendor prefix requirements.